bponsler/roslaunch_to_dot/README.md

     optional arguments:
+      -h, --help            show this help message and exit --landscape           display the nodes from left to right instead of top to bottom
+      --aspect-ratio ASPECTRATIO
+                            the approximate aspect ratio desired (default = 8.5/11)
-      -h, --help            show this help message and exit --png                 automatically convert the dot file to a PNG --disable-groups      don't group nodes/launch files based on their package --show-node-type      label ROS nodes with their type in addition to their
+      --png                 automatically convert the dot file to a PNG --disable-groups      don't group nodes/launch files based on their package --show-node-type      label ROS nodes with their type in addition to their